FAQs

 Why choose a specialist Psychologist as my mental health professional?

 As clinically-trained psychologists have expertise across the full mental health spectrum, treatment approach at Nurture Psychology is not “one size fits all” approach but is tailored to the presentation of each individual; for example taking into account length of illness, client support systems, client goals & motivation, and any co-occuring difficulties such as anxiety, depression, emotional regulation, clinical perfectionism etc. Whilst eating disorder work may be at the forefront of treatment, your psychologist will work with you to make a tailored treatment plan that supports wider, long-term mental health and wellbeing.
+Where we believe additional concerns fall outside our scope of practice, we can support to refer to you to colleagues with the required expertise.

 There are a number of different types of psychologists in New Zealand, that have varied focusses in their training and therefore different scopes of practice (see the NZ Psychologists Board website).
 Two types of Psychologist work at Nurture Psychology: